duonghieu7104/Your-slave-bot-discord/README.md

 **Important Notes:**
 - For local development, use `COMMAND_PREFIX="!g "` (WITH quotes and space)
 - Get channel IDs by enabling Developer Mode in Discord (User Settings → Advanced → Developer Mode), then right-click channel → Copy ID
-- Voice channel ID is required for music playback feature

 ### Running the Bot